Framework-R-D/phlex-design/doc/ch_preliminaries/functional_programming.rst

 Expressing the processing needs according to mathematics enables:

 - the use of mathematical rules to optimize the processing of the data,
-- naturally reproducible results, assuming the functions are pure (see :numref:`functional_programming:Pure functions`),
+- naturally reproducible results, assuming the functions are pure (see :numref:`ch_preliminaries/functional_programming:Pure functions`),
 - parallel invocations of pure functions with no possibility of data races :need:`DUNE 130`.

 Pure Functions